 It was worn by Diana on many occasions but returned to the monarch when Princess Diana and Prince Charles divorced in 1996.

 5. The Cambridge Lover’s Knot tiara, December 2016

 It doesn't get much better than this!
 A princess, her prince and a sparkling tiara in all its glory.

 The 36-year-old once again sported the The Cambridge Lover's Knot masterpiece for the 2016 annual diplomatic reception.

 6. Cambridge Lover’s Knot, July 2017

-In July last year, the mother-of-three dusted off the Cambridge Lover's Knot for a third time when she attended a lavish state dinner at the palace held in honour of King Felipe VI and Queen Letizia of Spain.
+In July last year, the mother-of-two dusted off the Cambridge Lover's Knot for a third time when she attended a lavish state dinner at the palace held in honour of King Felipe VI and Queen Letizia of Spain.

 Dripping in a ruby and diamond necklace on loan from the monarch, Kate completed her look with a custom-made lilac Marchesa dress.

 WATCH: The Royal Family arrive to the state dinner.
 Post continues...

 7. The Cambridge Lover’s Knot tiara, December 2017